Ushering in the end of coal’s stronghold on U.S. energy

 © Paul Langrock / Greenpeace

 All around the world, people are mobilizing against coal and making serious progress.
-Most recently, the Obama administration took a huge step in the right direction by halting all new coal mining leases on public lands and initiating an overhaul of the federal coal leasing program.
+In 2016, the Obama administration took a huge step in the right direction by halting all new coal mining leases on public lands and initiating an overhaul of the federal coal leasing program.
 This move alone will keep billions of tons of coal in the ground.

 Coal Fuels Global Warming